BenTaylorPublic/screeps/README.md

 ## TODO
 ### Working on
 ```
+amountLeftToLoad went to -700
+    Combining U + L
+    450 L left in reagent lab
+    250 UL left in compound lab
+    Stocker trying to withdraw more constantly
+```
+### Short term
+```
 Energy donor room order should shuffled
     Rooms early in the list are being used up
     This means they're not loading their nuker with energy
-```
-### Short term
-```

 Transfer rut
     On 29/05 I saw that there was a rut with transfers
         There was 100 amountLeft on a transfer of 1400 Z